SungwooPark/ThinkStats2/reports/report1.md

 # Money "might" buy you some happiness

 Does money buy you happiness?
 It's a decades old question that people have been wondering about.
 Data seem to suggest that people with high income tend to be happier than people with low income.
-The analysis on the data suggests that there exists a relationship between the income and happiness level, but the causality between the two isn't clear.
+The analysis on the data suggests that there exists a relationship between the income and happiness level, but the analysis does not provide a substantial evidence that this relationship is a causality.

-Using the data from the General Social Survey (GSS) on the respondent's income and happiness level, I tried to find whether people with high income are happier than people with low income.
+Using the data from UChicago NORC's General Social Survey (GSS) on the respondent's income and happiness level, I tried to find whether people with high income are happier than people with low income.
 Through this question, I tried to gain an insight on whether money has an positive effect on a person's happiness level.

 ### Methodology